Cohort-8-DS/Assesment-2/README.md

 Description: This data consists of the percentage composition of fatty acids found in the lipid fraction of Italian olive oils.
 The data arises from a study to determine the authenticity of an olive oil.

+Evaluation: Minimize the prediction error for each of the classes.

 This dataset requires cleaning prior to modelling work.